Source: Eco-terrorist Video:

 “I don’t like what they do either, but they don’t deserve to die.
 Despite how you justify your actions, we’re in deep trouble.”

 “Don’t worry.
-We won’t have a problem.
+Not a problem.
 Can’t you read the signs?”

 Above the noise from the approaching excavator, Casey raises his voice to address his crew.
 “How many did you find, and what is their status?”